UNT-RITS/Tutorials/Basic_Python/ai_vs_traditionalprogramming.md

 _In other words:_

-AI is the big playground, ML is the way in which the computer learns and DL is a name we use to call those huge fancy models out there.
+AI is the big playground of smart computers, ML is the way in which the computer learns human-like tasks and DL is a name we use to call those huge fancy models out there that makes possible the learning process.

 <div align="center">